 6.15.1 Applicability to language

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark as wrap-around arithmetic is limited to modular types.
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to SPARK as wrap-around arithmetic is limited to modular types.
 Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.

 For non-modular arithmetic, the predefined exception Constraint_Error is raised whenever a wrap-around occurs but implementations are allowed to refrain from doing so when a correct final value is obtained.
-There is no confusion between logical and arithmetic shifts.

 6.15.2 Guidance to language users

-Use the Spark static analysis tools to show that exceptions cannot be raised by values exceeding their specified limits.
+Use the SPARK static analysis tools to show that exceptions cannot be raised by values exceeding their specified limits.

-Develop contracts and use Spark analysis and prover to verify that the program meets the specified contracts.
+Develop contracts and use SPARK analysis and prover to verify that the program meets the specified contracts.

 6.16 Using Shift Operations for Multiplication and Division [PIK]